Building a House

 A single, ground level house would be quieter than any other layout because it's surrounded by most obstacles (like other houses and vegetation).
 Also, it's easiest to (later) build walls around the yard, walls that capture most of the noise.

-All (above ground) the perforations (windows, doors, and so on) should be on a single side, facing away from the closest / noisiest road.
+All (above ground) the perforations (windows, doors, and so on) should be on a single side, facing away from the closest / noisiest street.
 This requirement makes the layout space consuming, when several rooms with windows are needed.

 A bedroom should have a single wall common with the outside, the one with windows, its other walls should be inside the house, common with other rooms or hallways.
 Take into consideration if you can have a bedroom without windows, in particular surrounded by other rooms; this bedroom needs to have very good lighting (in terms of design, not intensity).